How to Start Weightlifting for Beginners: 5 Tips from a Top Athlete + Coach

 You might have heard it before - ‘technique before weight’ - essentially meaning:

-“don’t compromise good technique to be able to lift more weight”
+“Don’t compromise good technique to be able to lift more weight”

 This is absolutely TRUE - pushing weights too heavy with poor form will not only stunt your progress, but quickly lead to injury.